michelmnds/michelmnds/README.md

 ## Hello 👋, my name is Michel and currently I'm:

-- ✏️ A Full Stack Developer Formed at Kenzie Academy Brasil
+- ✏️ A Full Stack Developer Formed at Ironhack and Kenzie Academy Brasil
 - ✨ A Portuguese and English Speaker

 ## Favourite Stack